Werpherp/PCLU/README.md

 3.2 wiring diagram

-3.3 why we used the motors we did
+3.3 why we used medium and large motor?

 We used a combination of large motors and medium motors as it allowed us to utilize the best of both worlds.
 We can utilize the torque and stability of the large motor to push the robot through thick and thin.
-The medium motor allows the front wheel drive to snap left and right allowing the robot to quickly respond to obstacles or anything in its path
+The medium motor allows the front wheel drive to snap left and right allowing the robot to quickly respond to obstacles or anything in its path.

 3.4 motors axle system